in28minutes/in28minutes.github.io/_posts/2017-02-02-spring-boot-vs-spring-mvc-vs-spring.md

 - Embedded Servlet Container - Tomcat
 - Logging - logback, slf4j

 Any typical web application would use all these dependencies.
-Spring Boot Starter Web comes pre packaged with these.
+The Spring Boot Starter Web comes pre-packaged with these.
 As a developer, I would not need to worry about either these dependencies or their compatible versions.

 ### Spring Boot Starter Project Options

-As we see from Spring Boot Starter Web, starter projects help us in quickly getting started with developing specific types of applications.
+As we see from Spring Boot Starter Web, starter projects help us to quickly get started with developing specific types of applications.

 - spring-boot-starter-web-services - SOAP Web Services
 - spring-boot-starter-web - Web & RESTful applications